-Ride-sharing capacity provides the most significant benefits in resource-constrained scenarios.
-For 4-vehicle fleets with 20~kWh batteries, completion rates improve from 85.5\% (single occupancy) to 93.2\% (three passengers), with corresponding profit gains of 9\%.
-Load factors increase with capacity: 1.30--1.36 for two-passenger and 1.78--1.90 for three-passenger configurations, though these remain below theoretical maximums due to pickup and dropoff sequencing constraints.
+Ride-sharing capacity provides the most substantial benefits in resource-constrained scenarios.
+For 4-vehicle fleets with 20 kWh batteries, completion rates improve from 85.5\% (single occupancy) to 93.2\% (three passengers), with corresponding profit gains of about 9\%.
+Load factors increase with capacity (1.30--1.36 for two-passenger and 1.78--1.90 for three-passenger configurations), though these remain below theoretical maxima because of pickup and drop-off sequencing constraints.
 Ride-sharing also affects energy consumption patterns.
-Total fleet energy increases slightly with higher ride-sharing (36.20 to 38.20~kWh for 4-vehicle, 20~kWh configurations) as more requests are served, but for well-resourced configurations the opposite occurs: 8-vehicle fleets with 40~kWh batteries consume less total energy with ride-sharing enabled (41.16~kWh for 3 passengers versus 47.20~kWh for single occupancy) because fewer vehicle-kilometers are required when passengers share trips.
-For configurations that already achieve 100\% completion, ride-sharing shows diminishing returns with profit improvements below 2\%.
-The highest overall profit (36,219) is achieved with 40~kWh batteries, 8 vehicles, and three-passenger capacity, though this represents only 1.4\% improvement over single occupancy (35,715).
-Wait times and lateness remain stable across all configurations regardless of ride-sharing capacity, with mean wait times ranging from 27 to 53 seconds and mean lateness below 31 seconds.
+Total fleet energy increases slightly with higher ride-sharing (36.20--38.20 kWh for 4-vehicle, 20 kWh configurations) as more requests are served, but for well-resourced configurations the opposite occurs: 8-vehicle fleets with 40 kWh batteries consume less total energy with ride-sharing enabled (41.16 kWh for three passengers versus 47.20 kWh for single occupancy) because fewer vehicle-kilometers are required when passengers share trips.
+For configurations that already achieve 100\% completion, ride-sharing shows diminishing returns, with profit improvements below 2\%.
+The highest overall profit (36{,}219) is achieved with 40 kWh batteries, 8 vehicles, and three-passenger capacity, but this represents only a 1.4\% improvement over single occupancy (35{,}715).
+Wait times and lateness remain stable across all configurations, with mean wait times ranging from 27 to 53 seconds and mean lateness below 31 seconds.